Schwad/Schwad.github.io/_posts/2019-10-14-introducing-schwad-performance-logger-gem.md

 **********************************************************************
 ```

-The object is now 'live', anywhere in your file call the object again with a memo of your choice:
+The object is now 'live'.
+Anywhere in your file call the object again with a memo of your choice:

 ```ruby
 pl.log_performance("Test memo")